Wills and Bequests

 Estate planning means that you designate in your will or trust how your assets will pass to those about which you care.
 If you don’t leave a will or trust, state law determines how your assets will be divided.
 Many people think that wills are reserved for the wealthy, but anyone with a home or a family should have a will.

 What you put in your will is what people will remember you by.
 Your will gives you the opportunity to transfer the values that are important to you.
 One of the best ways to leave a legacy like this is to make charitable bequests in your will.

 NHS relies on donations and grants to continue our lifesaving work.
+We are a charitable, 501(c) 3, non-profit, no-kill animal welfare organization.
 You can help us sustain our programs and save even more animals by including Nevada Humane Society in your estate planning.
 Please call 775-856-2000 for more information.
 Should you need our Federal Tax ID, the number is 88-0072720 and our complete contact information is at the bottom of the page.

 What is estate planning?

 The first thing you need to do when planning a will or trust is to get sound legal advice.
 When the time comes for your will to be probated, you won’t be here to correct any misunderstandings.
 To avoid trouble for your heirs, be sure to seek counsel of an attorney who specializes in probate and estate planning.

 Update your will or trust often.
 An old will can be almost as bad as none at all.
 Life events, tax law changes, a move to another state, or changes in the nature and value of your assets can also affect your will.
 To make sure your wishes are followed, keep your will or trust updated.

 Designating the funds can be done two ways: a fixed dollar amount or a percentage of the estate.

 Your gift can be contingent.
 That is, the funds would go to an individual if that person services you.
 If not, they would be paid to NHS.